SujataSaurabh/ML-Algorithms-in-Python/README.md

 # ML-Algorithms-in-Python
-Here’s a sample README.md for your repository:

----

-# ML-Algorithms-in-Python

 This repository contains implementation code for basic machine learning algorithms in Python.
 The primary goal is to provide clear, beginner-friendly examples of core ML techniques using Jupyter Notebooks.
 Each notebook explains the intuition, workings, and practical application of different algorithms.